ibm-messaging/mq-golang/README.md

 # mq-golang
 This repository demonstrates how you can call IBM MQ from applications written in the Go language.

-The repository also includes a program to export MQ statistics to a Prometheus server.
+The repository also includes programs to export MQ statistics to some monitoring packages including Prometheus, InfluxDB and OpenTSDB.

-## Description
+## MQI Description

 The ibmmq directory contains a Go package, exposing an MQI-like interface.